emeryberger/ASPLOS-2021/README.md

 # ASPLOS-2021

+**These scripts and others are now being maintained at https://github.com/emeryberger/PC-resources.
+Please use that repository instead.***

 This repository contains scripts used for ASPLOS-21 (more to come).
 Author: Emery Berger (<emery.berger@gmail.com>).
 Released into the public domain.